 Because Autocom systems work so much better than other brands, it is easy for people to think its working great even when it's not set up and used properly and only giving you perhaps 30% of what is really has to offer.
 This is why we recommend that you to test the headset out of the helmet with some music, so that after installation you can hear if it sounds right and adjust as required.
 Using music is the best way of hearing this, even if you do not intend using music in future.
-If you have an optional passenger headset you can install and adjust the riders helmet first, and then check the installation against the other headset (out of the helmet) held properly in place.
+If you install and adjust one helmet first, you can then check the installation against the other headset (out of the helmet) held properly in place.

-The plug-in boom microphone/s supplied in the kit is our most universal boom designed to fit most full face, flip front and open face helmets, but please note; most open face and enduro/motor-cross style helmets, including flip-front helmets if you want to ride with it open, will require the optional open face conversion kit (Part 2156) to prevent excessive direct wind blast getting to the microphone.
-The headset is not designed to work with $\frac{1}{2}$ helmets (Chip style) which normally require a much longer boom and perhaps some additional padding to mount the speakers over your ears.
+The plug-in boom microphone/s supplied in the kit is our most universal boom designed to fit most full face, flip front and open face helmets, but please note; most open face and enduro/moto-cross style helmets, including flip-front helmets if you want to ride with it open, will require the optional open face conversion kit (Part 2156) to prevent excessive direct wind blast getting to the microphone.
+The headset is not designed to work with 1⁄2 helmets (Chip style) which normally require a much longer boom and perhaps some additional padding to mount the speakers over your ears.
 Replacement consumable microphone coverings (Part 2166) and replacement consumable foam speaker covers (Part 2155) are available from your dealer.
-The optional long boom microphone (Part 2075) is similar to our standard boom microphone but is 35mm (11/6") longer and is ideal for larger open face helmets.
+The optional long boom microphone (Part 2075) is similar to our standard boom microphone but is 35mm (13⁄4") longer and is ideal for larger open face helmets.